upsiflu/less-ui/IDEAS.md

 We have two options now for enforcing uniqueness:

 (a) implementing a function `radio` that allows exactly one choice among a list.
 This would break the current `Item` model where one `Item` has one `Handle`, one `Scene`, etc: Would the radio be a single `Handle`, with states beyond on and off?
 How would it interfere with the `Get` in the Item?
-Would it break the convention that Aspects in an Item are completely orthogonal?
+Would it break the convention that Regions in an Item are completely orthogonal?
 Or would the Item itself be a multitude of parallel implementations?

 ```elm
 Ui.either